 Whatever your fitness routine may be, it is important to keep your muscles healthy and free from trigger points.
 Trigger points do not just cause pain or other symptoms, they will cause shortening of the involved muscle.
-This shortening cannot be stretched-out, until the involved TrPs are removed, and over-stretching can and often does, exacerbate existing problems/symptoms.
+This shortening cannot be stretched-out, until the involved TrPs are removed.
+As well, over-stretching can and often does, exacerbate existing problems/symptoms.

 This 8-hour workshop is typically open to the general public who want to know more about the effects that trigger points have on muscle performance, and the symptoms that can result due to over-exercising.
 It also addresses the over-loading of muscles that is a far-too-common issue with musicians.

 This workshop offers essential information for yoga therapists/instructors, athletes, dancers, massage therapists, bodyworkers, physiotherapists, fitness trainers, and other interested fitness and health professionals, regarding Trigger Point Therapy protocol and locating and treating myofascial trigger points that are common to the athletic body.

 It addresses specific pain and/or performance issues that athletes typically encounter.
 You’ll be shown how to effectively treat to mitigate pain, and discover techniques that may improve muscle performance.

 We offer attendees valuable information about the effects of trigger points and of course plenty of hands-on practice.
 We will also explain the difference between treatment for symptomatic relief, and comprehensive (remedial) TP Therapy protocols.

 - detailed palpation techniques of muscles for trigger points,

 - post-treatment protocol